 Farewell and Re-entry Program

-After your summer or semester of living the “Bohemian” life, returning home and re-entering your home culture can be shocking to the system.
+After your time living the “Bohemian” life, returning home and re-entering your home culture can be shocking to the system.
 Many of you will have embraced the Czech way of life and as a result, you will have reexamined your values, priorities and what you think of yourself and the United States.
 This is good!
 While it might feel daunting, we are here to help you understand the signs of reverse culture shock and provide some tips and guidance for coping with re-entry.

 On Semester in Prague – Business and Economics you’ll live in brand-new university-run residence halls located about twelve minutes by tram from the campus, and fifteen minutes away from Prague’s city center.
 You’ll live in a shared bedroom with another student of the same sex in a two-room unit.

 - Each student is provided with quilts, pillows, and bed linens

 - Kitchen with a cupboard (including pots, pans, utensils, and dishes), an electric hot plate, a microwave oven, and a fridge.

 - Each unit also includes a private bathroom with cubicle shower, two sinks, and separate toilet